Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 For others, automatic switching can be a pain – and they would rather change sources manually when they are ready.

-HDMI switch remote control
+HDMI switcher remote control

-HDMI switch remote control
+HDMI switcher remote control

 Further still, some switches come with an IR remote control that you can use to swap between sources from the comfort of your chair.
+Some switches may have all of these, so you don’t necessarily need to choose one or the other.

 Passive vs. Powered Switches

+Some switches are passive devices, meaning they don’t need an external power supply.
 This would generally apply to smaller switchers with a couple of inputs, but for larger switches with more inputs, the unit is more likely to need external power.

 A passive switch might be easier to install because you don’t need to consider running power from somewhere.